 How To Change Your Life For The Better

-Focus on the process, not the outcome
+1/ Focus on the process, not the outcome

 The trick here is to keep your mind in the ‘now’, really concentrating on the task you’re working on.
 If you’re washing up then you could concentrate on the glass in your hand, on the hot water and the bubbles.
-Stop your mind from flashing forwards to the next task.
-If you’re reading or writing, absorb yourself in the words and phrases, in the meaning of each sentence and how they hang together in paragraphs; then concentrate and appreciate the overall meaning.
+Try and stop your mind from flashing forward to the next task.
+If you’re reading or writing, absorb yourself in the words and phrases, in the meaning of each sentence and how they hang together in paragraphs.Then concentrate and appreciate the overall meaning.
 Don’t allow yourself to daydream about anything further into the future.
 The process is the most important thing at this point; other concerns will come later.

-Remind yourself of your motives
+2/ Remind yourself of your motives

-Always remind yourself of your most important reason for doing what you’re doing… you want to change your life, going as far as writing it on a post-it and sticking it on the wall in front of you to reinforce the motive.
+Always remind yourself of your most important reason for doing what you’re doing.
+You want to change your life, going as far as writing it on a post-it and sticking it on the wall in front of you to reinforce the motive.
 Whether it’s to pay the bills, to provide for your family, for self-improvement or simply to relax, it really helps to regularly remind yourself of why you’re spending time on that particular action.
 You’ll focus better and you’ll fulfill the task according to that remit, without letting other goals get in the way.

-Always try to be your best self
+3/ Always try to be your best self

 Whenever you feel conflicted about how to deal with a problem, remind yourself of who you really are, or at least who you truly would like to think you are: a kind, honest, moral person.
-If you must make a choice in dealing with a difficult situation then remind yourself of the qualities that you admire and apply them to the dilemma and do your utmost to act in a way that is consistent with those standards.
+If you must make a choice in dealing with a difficult situation then remind yourself of the qualities that you admire and apply them to the dilemma.
+Do your utmost to act in a way that is consistent with those standards.

-Be kind to yourself
+4/ Be kind to yourself

 Acknowledge that you’re human and cut yourself some slack.
 For example, if you’re tired, don’t push yourself but instead allow yourself to break big tasks into smaller ones and just do a smaller amount.
 In doing so, you’re still moving forward and making progress, just a little slower and a little easier.
-Sometimes just taking pressure off yourself is enough to kick-start your energy and motivation.
+Sometimes just taking the pressure off yourself is enough to kick-start your energy and motivation.
 If you still feel tired then it’s time to be kind to yourself.
 Program some downtime where you can read, take a long bath, walk in the countryside or get some extra sleep.
 Listening to your body is key and will actually increase productivity and satisfaction in the long run.

-Celebrate every achievement
+5/ Celebrate every achievement

 At the end of each and every day, look at what you’ve achieved, however much or little, and give yourself a pat on the back.
 If you’ve been particularly productive throughout the week then you might celebrate with a meal at a restaurant or a posh coffee and cake at a nice tea shop.
 The thing is to focus on what you’ve done, not what you’ve failed to do.
 Quite often we set unachievable goals for ourselves, so recognize that and know that, even if you didn’t achieve everything you set out to do, you did your very best within your own personal limits.
 That in itself is an achievement worth celebrating.
-The action of self-congratulations is a healthy habit to cultivate; the most important person’s opinion is your own and you should be the first person to be proud of all of your achievements.
+The action of self-congratulations is a healthy habit to cultivate.
+The most important person’s opinion is your own and you should be the first person to be proud of all of your achievements.